 Consider your service provider carefully.

 If your business relies on Internet connectivity to run key business applications or telephony your business may be at risk, more so if the key applications or telephony use legacy ADSL Broadband for example.
 Likewise if the connectivity is not governed by a comprehensive service level agreement it may take longer than you expect to get you up and running again following a service outage.
 A good service provider will consider the systems that are key to your business, the impact of downtime and provide solution options that help your organisation manage effectively whatever the circumstances.
 Where connectivity it key to your business it is worthwhile considering two access types to improve your business uptime.
 For smaller businesses consider Fibre Broadband and a 4G broadband backup.
-For larger organisations consider an EFM or Ethernet connection with Fibre Broadband backup.
+For larger organisations consider an Ethernet connection with Fibre Broadband backup.
 Solutions such as inbound call management, or hosted business phone systems with enhanced features that support remote working can offer a simple and cost-effective means to ensure your business can run whatever the weather throws at you.

 Columbus has the technology, experience and expertise to help you meet the challenges of continuing business operations throughout the UK winter.
 If you need advice or you would like to discuss your challenges why not speak to one of our friendly and experienced experts on 0333 240 7755.
 We would be delighted to help you.get in touch.